mmbman/Katagiri/1980-05-18-Blue-Cliff-Record-Case-4-Talk-2.md

 The same applies to enlightenment, or your life.
 Buddha says if you have a bottle filled with water perfectly, [when] you shake it there is no sound.
 But if you have a bottle with a little water on the bottom and shake it... do you understand the difference?
 Big noise. *[He laughs.]* If you become famous and then at that time if you boast of yourself, then that means a little water in the bottom of the bottle, and you shake it: “I am a great person.”
 That is really *tanpankan*, the board-carrying fellow.

 But I don’t mean that you should ignore your career.
 Your career is really wild fox: great.
-But on the other hand, the wild fox is exactly living next door to the board-carrying fellow. *[Laughter.]* Shaking each-others hand.
+But on the other hand, the wild fox is exactly living next door to the board-carrying fellow. *[Laughter.]* They are shaking hands with each other.
 Watch out!

 This is really true; that’s why Engo says it in that way.
 And Engo Zenji already realizes this, that’s why [he says], “What are you doing there?
 You are really making the people doubt.
 And also you are already defeated.”

-####
+#### 22:03

 And Engo says [then], “What are you doing there?
 Maybe you are expressing, manifesting the experience of Zen.
 But [what is it]?
 Engo Zenji says,